The European Accessibility Act

 - Electronic book readers

-Examples of services governed by the EAA:
+Examples of services governed by the Act:

-- IT and communications services
+- Telecommunications and communication services

 - Consumer banking services

-- Electronic books and software for their use
+- E-books and software for their use

-- Calling the emergency services (112)
+- Calls to the emergency number (112)

-The implementation of the EAA in Finland
+Implementation of the European Accessibility Act in Finland